libpysal.weights.KNN¶

 asymmetries

-List of id pairs with asymmetric weights.
+List of id pairs with asymmetric weights sorted in ascending index location order.

 cardinalities